lightdash/lightdash/README.md

 ### Sign up to Lightdash Cloud

-You can avoid the hassle of hosting and configuring Lightdash yourself by [signing up to the waitlist for Lightdash Cloud Beta](https://lightdash.typeform.com/to/HFlicx4i#source=github) .
+You can avoid the hassle of hosting and configuring Lightdash yourself by [signing up for Lightdash Cloud Public Beta](https://lightdash.typeform.com/public-beta#source=github) .
 We'll let you know once we're ready to bring you on board 🙂

 ## Getting started